asmaahamid02/pdf-memorization-tracker-generator/README.md

 # PDF Memorization Tracker Generator

-This is a simple project that generates a PDF Memorization Tracker using React and TypeScript.
+This is a simple tool that generates a PDF Memorization Tracker using React and TypeScript.
 This tools allows users to create PDF documents that help them track their memorization progress.

 ## Technologies Used